 With these premises and assuming that a 5.1V zenner is being used (VG=5.1V), the right biasing of the FET should make the VGS to vary from 0 to VGS cut-off.

-The triangular wave generated by the LFO must be aligned with this bias point using the 250K Rtrimmer.
+The triangular wave generated by the LFO is applied to VG and must be aligned with this bias point using the 250K Rtrimmer.

 The Phase 90 is based on 4 phase shifting units, creating 2 notches.
 In order to generate a 180° shifted output, the phase shift is distributed like:

-note: there is two possible ways to reach the 180 desired output with 1/4 increments (this is why there is two notches):
+note: there are two possible ways to reach the 180 desired output with 1/4 increments (this is why there are two notches):